WildesCave/Pelota-Roja-Latam-2.0-/README.md

 ## What's in this project?

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.

 ← `index.html`: Es la pantalla que aparece en la página principal del usuario y además conductor de `CSS` y `JAVA SCRIPT`.

 ← `style.css`:  Son los estilos, margenes, colores y tamaños de la plantilla.